 What is Forward Price?

-Forward price can be defined as a forecasted delivery price of an underlying financial asset, or in other words, it is a price at which an underlying financial asset or commodity is delivered by a supplier to the customer of a forward contract and it is entirely based upon the spot price of an underlying financial asset that includes carrying costs like foregone costs, interest, etc.
+Forward price can be defined as a forecasted delivery price of an underlying financial asset; in other words, it is a price at which a supplier delivers an underlying financial asset or commodity to the customer of a forward contract, and it is entirely based upon the spot price of an underlying financial asset that includes carrying costs like foregone costs, interest, etc.

 Explanation

 This is used in a forward contract for enabling the physical delivery of an underlying asset or a commodity.
-The price is paid by the seller to the customer of the forward contract at a pre-decided period against the delivery of an underlying asset or an item.
-It can be calculated by adding up the spot price with carrying costs like rate of interests, expenses about the storage of goods, etc.
+The seller pays the price to the customer of the forward contract at a pre-decided period against the delivery of an underlying asset or item.
+It can be calculated by adding up the spot price with carrying costs like interest rates, expenses for storing goods, etc.

 Forward Price Formula

-The formulas used for the calculation of the forward price of financial security depends on the fact whether it has no income, known cash income, or known dividend yield.
+The formulas used for calculating the forward price of financial security depend on whether it has no income, known cash income, or known dividend yield.
 The formulas used for the determination of financial security in each case are:

 With no income is, it is –